Powerless (comics): Plot summary

 A psychologist named William Watts wakes up in a hospital after a three-day coma.
 Fresh in his mind is the world of Earth-616, which he experienced while asleep.
-As William returns to his mundane daily life, he encounters three familiar faces: Peter Parker, a high-school student who is pressured by Oscorp CEO Norman Osborn to conduct industrial espionage on Stark Industries; Matt Murdock, a blind lawyer who battles an uphill case against crime boss Wilson Fisk to absolve Frank Castle of murder; and Logan, an amnesiac soldier who is led to believe he murdered Charles Xavier, one of William's patients.
+As William returns to his mundane daily life, he encounters three familiar faces: Peter Parker, a high-school student who is pressured by Oscorp CEO Norman Osborn to conduct industrial espionage against Stark Industries; Matt Murdock, a blind lawyer who battles an uphill case against crime boss Wilson Fisk to absolve disgraced cop Frank Castle of murder; and Logan, an amnesiac soldier who is led to believe he murdered Charles Xavier, one of William's patients.

-Inspired by Matt's conviction, William leaves his bystander position and begins to act to help the three: he helps reveal Charles' murder was done by a third party, citing Logan to investigate Eric Magnus; he convinces Castle to reveal vital information to Matt's case; and he acts by calling the cops to assist Peter in arresting Osborn, who attempts to murder Peter's girlfriend Gwen Stacy, but gets himself accidentally killed instead.
-After Castle's trial, Fisk murders Murdock.
-Castle assassinates Fisk in retaliation, which places him on the path to becoming the real-life Punisher.
+Inspired by Matt's conviction, William leaves his bystander position and begins to act to help the three: he helps reveal Charles' murder was done by a third party, citing Logan to investigate Eric Magnus; he convinces Castle to reveal vital information to Matt's case; and he puts Peter in touch with the authorities to apprehend Osborn, who attempts to murder Peter's girlfriend Gwen Stacy, but gets himself accidentally killed instead.
+Castle is freed, and when Matt is killed in retaliation, Castle assassinates Fisk.
 The series ends with William contemplating how the coma has shaken him from the stupor of life, as he reflects on his coma identity as Uatu.